rybakit/msgpack.php/README.md

 ## Exceptions

-If an error occurs during packing/unpacking, a `PackingFailedException` or `UnpackingFailedException` will be thrown, respectively.

-In addition, there is one more exception that can be thrown during unpacking:
+If an error occurs during packing/unpacking, a `PackingFailedException` or an `UnpackingFailedException` will be thrown, respectively.
+In addition, an `InsufficientDataException` can be thrown during unpacking.

- * `InsufficientDataException`

 An `InvalidOptionException` will be thrown in case an invalid option (or a combination of mutually exclusive options) is used.